IBM-Cloud/ibm-cloud-cli-sdk/docs/plugin_developer_guide.md

     - _Name_: The name of plug-in.
 It will be displayed when using `ibmcloud plugin list` command or can be used to uninstall the plug-in through `ibmcloud plugin uninstall` command.
     - _Version_: The version of plug-in.
     - _MinCliVersion_: The minimal version of IBM Cloud CLI required by the plug-in.
+    - _PrivateEndpointSupported_: Indicates if the plug-in is designed to also be used over the private network.
     - _Commands_: The array of `plugin.Commands` to register the plug-in commands.
     - _Alias_: Alias of the Alias usually is a short name of the command.
     - _Command.Flags_: The command flags (options) which will be displayed as a part of help output of the command.